kavianpour/Gearbox-Fault-Diagnosis-DCAN/README.md

 where $\mathcal{L}_c$ is the source classification (softmax) loss, $\mathcal{L}_d$ is the adversarial discriminator (binary cross-entropy) loss, $\mathcal{L}_{coral}$ is the second-order CORAL loss, and $\alpha,\beta$ weight each adaptation module.
 Full equations and the layer table are in [`docs/method.md`](docs/method.md).

-**A note on Table I.** The paper's own architecture table lists convolution layers C2 and C3 with stride 2, but that is inconsistent with the output sizes on the same row — those sizes (124, 60, and the final flatten of 896) only come out right if C2 and C3 use stride 1. [`config.py`](config.py) works through the arithmetic layer by layer and uses stride 1, which is what reproduces the table's own stated output shape.

 ---

 ## Why this is hard